The Auditorium at The Douglass

 The $25 million project includes a complete structural overhaul of the space.
 The building is listed on the Historical National Register and will be returned to its original Art Deco grandeur.
 Bradshaw is using private funding and historic renovation tax credits to restore the performance space but it does not cover the expenses of new audio, lighting and curtains—things necessary to make it a worthy performing arts venue.
 Currently, Progress OKC is writing grants and asking the public to help raise the $500,000 needed to purchase these items.

-When complete, Page Woodson will be a mixed-use space of affordable apartments, community meeting space and an auditorium that will be leased and managed by Progress OKC.
+Page Woodson is a mixed-use space of affordable apartments, community meeting space and an auditorium that will be leased and managed by Progress OKC.

 This will be a performing arts venue to provide musical and dance performances to the community, as well as a gathering space for the community for education, celebrations and community engagement activities," Crank-Clements explained.
 She said several performing arts organizations, including the Ambassador’s Choir, had already expressed strong interest in utilizing the space.